pandruszkow/SysadminStuff/General/Convert FS type in-place.md

 Step 11.
 Repeat steps 6-10 until you moved all the data you want to the Linux partition

-This works for every combination of filesystems, BTW.
-Whether you're migrating NTFS-> ext4, or ext4->BTRFS or whatever, it will work just fine as long as you can shrink the source and grow the destination FS (only some very niche FSes cannot do that, both NTFS and ext4 can).
+This works for every combination of filesystems (or, _almost_ every combination of filesystems).
+Whether you're migrating NTFS-> ext4, or ext4->BTRFS or whatever, it will work just fine as long as you can shrink the source FS and grow the destination FS.